A Background Sketch

 Following graduation from college, I joined California Scientific Software, a small firm in the foothills of Northern California.
 California Scientific Software has been a world leader in neural computing software, with its prominent BrainMaker neural computing software product.
 The owner, Mark Lawrence, a brilliant programmer and an amateur physicist, taught me how to program - and I still make use of his design principles.

 After returning to India, I tutored students in mathematics, science, and computer science - in my locality to begin with and then at the American Embassy School in New Delhi.
 I later offered tuitions in programming and software engineering to prospective software professionals.
 After that, I enrolled in a distance learning Masters program in computer science from the University of Illinois at Urbana-Champaign.
 I completed my course of study at UIUC in 1999.

 I started working as an independent software consultant in 2001.
 My long term interest is in developing tools and technologies for people with limited or no access to the empowerment that is made possible by computer technology.
 This includes speakers of Hindi and other less popular vernacular languages - and much more so for the illiterate.

 I was until recently working remotely (as an independent consultant) for Tech urSelf, a California based start-up company.
 Tech urSelf had released an iPhone app called urWell, which allowed users to track their wellness over time across multiple dimensions.

-Then I was a co-founder and the Chief Technology Officer of Banyan Logic, a CRM and cloud services consulting firm based in Noida, India, and Virginia, USA.
+Then I was the Chief Technology Officer of Banyan Logic, a CRM and cloud services consulting firm based in Noida, India, and Virginia, USA.